sammyb34/PMEC-BIL-Reliability/MATLAB/README.md

+# Extra Steps for WEC-Sim on OSU Desktop
 If working on school desktop, must run open_WECSIM.m before running any simulations.
 After done working, must run close_WECSIM.m.

 If working on personal device, map WEC-Sim folder to your MATLAB path, should be pretty straightforward.